Frequently Asked Questions

 -What is the price of shipping on X amount of yards of fabric?

 Shipping costs are calculated by cutting, then weighing the fabric.
 This is why we only accept credit cards for fabric purchases.
 We do not charge anything extra for "handling" or anything of the sort (we run a mail order business, so there is no reason why we should charge you extra to mail the items to you.)
-The shipping cost will go entirely to the USPS, we don't make any extra money from shipping fabric.
+The shipping cost will go entirely to the USPS or UPS, we don't make any extra money from shipping fabric.
 That is why it is better to make larger fabric orders when possible, you will ultimately pay less by the yard for the lower shipping cost.

 -How do I place an order?